mitre/caldera/SECURITY.md

 -   Within ***10 business days***, we will acknowledge that your report has been received.

--   After notifying the CALDERA team, we will open reported issues to the public within ***90 days***, or after a fix is released (whichever comes first).
+-   After notifying the Caldera team, we will open reported issues to the public within ***90 days***, or after a fix is released (whichever comes first).

 -   To the best of our ability, we will confirm the existence of the vulnerability to you and be as transparent as possible about what steps we are taking during the remediation process, including on issues or challenges that may delay resolution.